 I love mango cocktails and anything that mixes fruit and spice – especially Moscow mules.
 And this one has it all!
 Fruitiness from fresh mango puree, warm spice from ginger beer and lingering heat from the chili pepper.

 - Jalapeño or other chili like Thai red or habanero adds just another notch of spice.
 Not a fan of spice?
-Leave it out!
-Q Mixers Ginger Beer has enough kick without it.
+Simply leave it out for a regular mango moscow mule.

 - Vodka – Use whatever vodka you’ve got.
 No vodka?
-Play around with tequila, whiskey or even gin or leave out the alcohol all together.
+Play around with tequila, whiskey or even gin or leave out the alcohol all together for a Spicy Mango Mocktail.

 - Lime – Fresh lime juice is always ideal, but bottled lime will do in a pinch.